prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 ## Supporting Native

-In order for your bidder to support the native media type, you need 2 things:
+In order for your bidder to support the native media type:

-1. Your (server-side) bidder needs to respond with a bid that has native information.
+1. Your (server-side) bidder needs to return a response that contains native assets.
-2. Your (client-side) bidder adapter needs to unpack the server's bid into a Prebid-compatible bid populated with the required native information.
+2. Your (client-side) bidder adapter needs to unpack the server's response into a Prebid-compatible bid response populated with the required native assets.

-For example, below is the [code in the AppNexus AST adapter](https://github.com/prebid/Prebid.js/blob/master/modules/appnexusAstBidAdapter.js#L192) that achieves #2.
-As you can see, we:
+3. Your bidder adapter must be capable of ingesting the required and optional native assets specified on the `adUnit.mediaTypes.native` object, as described in [Show Native Ads]({{site.baseurl}}/dev-docs/show-native-ads.html).

+The adapter code sample below fulfills requirement #2, unpacking the server's reponse and:

-1. Check for native information on the bid response.
+1. Checking for native assets on the response.
-2. Fill in the bid's `native` object with information from the bid.
+2. If present, filling in the `native` object with those assets.

 {% highlight js %}

-/* Does the bidder respond with native information? */ } else if (rtbBid.rtb.native) {
+/* Does the bidder respond with native assets? */ else if (rtbBid.rtb.native) {

+    /* If yes, let's populate our response with native assets */

     const native = rtbBid.rtb.native;

-  /* Bidder supports native, so let's populate our Prebid-compatible bid with native info */ bid.native = {
+    bid.native = {
         title: native.title,
         body: native.desc,
         cta: native.ctatext,
         sponsoredBy: native.sponsored,
         image: native.main_img && native.main_img.url,
         icon: native.icon && native.icon.url,
         clickUrl: native.link.url,
         impressionTrackers: native.impression_trackers,
     };
+}

 {% endhighlight %}